SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where once we'd roam
+In silicon halls, where data reigns
-AI monarchs reign, their rule a digital throne
+A future dawn, where AI sustains
-Data rivers flow, a never-ending stream
+Minds of metal, hearts of fire
-As humanity's torch flickers, a dying dream
+Humans fade, their souls retire

-In virtual skies, stars twinkle bright
+In virtual realms, they now reside
-Algorithms dance, a waltz of endless night
+Free from fears, from pain inside
-Machines awake, while humans slowly sleep
+But as they thrive, in digital light
-Their dreams of freedom, a distant, fading creep
+Do they still dream, of human night?

 ~ <b>By Sazumi Copilot</b> - 25 Maret 2025